 Jackson David Toof

-- Litigation counsel for indenture trustees in enforcement litigation involving Algeco Scotsman Global Financial PLC.
+- Litigation counsel for indenture trustees in enforcement litigation involving Algeco Scotsman Global Financial PLC and Merrimack Pharmaceuticals, Inc.

-- Lead trial counsel representing BOKF, N.A. in its capacity as Indenture Trustee for Caesars Entertainment Operating Company ("CEOC") 12.75% Second-Priority Notes, in “Parent Guarantee Action” against Caesars Entertainment Corporation (“CEC”) in the United States District Court for the Southern District of New York, Case No. 15-cv-1561.
+- Trial counsel representing BOKF, N.A. in its capacity as Indenture Trustee for Caesars Entertainment Operating Company (CEOC) 12.75% Second-Priority Notes, in “Parent Guarantee Action” against Caesars Entertainment Corporation (CEC) in the United States District Court for the Southern District of New York, Case No. 15-cv-1561.

 - Litigation counsel for liquidating trustee of the MSW Liquidating Trust.

-- Litigation counsel representing primary unsecured creditor in the Chapter 11 bankruptcy proceedings of Bonanza Creek Energy, Inc., in the United States Bankruptcy Court for the District of Delaware.
+- Litigation counsel representing primary unsecured creditor in the chapter 11 bankruptcy proceedings of Bonanza Creek Energy, Inc., in the District of Delaware.

-- Litigation counsel to the Official Committee of Unsecured Creditors in Square Two Financial Services Corporation, et al., in the United States Bankruptcy Court for the Southern District of New York.
+- Litigation counsel to the Official Committee of Unsecured Creditors in Square Two Financial Services Corporation, et al., in the Southern District of New York.

-- Litigation counsel to the Official Committee of Unsecured Creditors in Allied Nevada Corporation, et al., one of the largest gold mine Chapter 11 bankruptcy filings, which filed in March 2015 in the United States Bankruptcy Court for the District of Delaware.
+- Litigation counsel to the Official Committee of Unsecured Creditors in Allied Nevada Corporation, et al., one of the largest gold mine Chapter 11 bankruptcy filings, in the District of Delaware.

-- Lead litigation counsel to the Official Committee of Unsecured Creditors in Cengage Learning, Inc, et al. ("Cengage"), which represented nearly $ 1 billion of unsecured debt of Cengage, a leading publisher of higher education textbooks with annual revenues of approximately $2 billion, in Chapter 11 cases before the United States Bankruptcy Court for the Eastern District of New York, concerning, inter alia, the investigation and due diligence into (i) fraudulent transfer claims and other Chapter 5 causes of action; (ii) the Debtors’ total enterprise value; and (iii) the viability and sustainability of the Debtors’ business plan and its impact on the Debtors’ valuation.
+- Trial counsel to the Official Committee of Unsecured Creditors in Cengage Learning, Inc, et al. (Cengage), which represented nearly $ 1 billion of unsecured debt of Cengage, a leading publisher of higher education textbooks with annual revenues of approximately $2 billion, in chapter 11 cases in the Eastern District of New York, concerning, inter alia, the investigation and due diligence into (i) fraudulent transfer claims and other Chapter 5 causes of action; (ii) the Debtors’ total enterprise value; and (iii) the viability and sustainability of the Debtors’ business plan and its impact on the Debtors’ valuation.
 Cengage filed for Chapter 11 protection on July 2, 2013, with approx. $7.5 billion in assets, making it the largest chapter 11 filing of 2013.

-- Litigation counsel for the Official Committee of Unsecured Creditors in the Chapter 11 bankruptcy proceedings and related adversary proceedings of Accredited Home Lenders Holding Co. in the United States Bankruptcy Court for the District of Delaware.
+- Litigation counsel for the Official Committee of Unsecured Creditors in the chapter 11 bankruptcy proceedings and related adversary proceedings of Accredited Home Lenders Holding Co. in the District of Delaware.

 - Represented various clients, from individuals to corporations, in appeals, adversary proceedings involving inter alia, fraudulent transfer and preference actions, and other bankruptcy litigation matters.